Infinite-component $BF$ field theory: Connection of fracton order, Toeplitz braiding, and non-Hermitian amplification: i theory with Hatano-Nelson-type matrix

-To highlight the importance and necessity of singular value decomposition in analyzing Toeplitz braiding encoded in asymmetric $K$ matrices, the skin modes and eigenvalues of the $K_{\mathrm{HN}}'$ matrices are shown in Fig.~\ref{compare}.
-Figures~\ref{compare}(a1) and \ref{compare}(a2) display the skin modes~\cite{MartinezNonHermitian2018,yaoEdge2018,yokomizoNonBloch2019,SebastianTopolgical2020,XiaononHermitian2020,helbigGeneralized2020,zhangCorrespondence2020,ZhangObervation2021,LiangDynamic2022,zhangUniversal2022,ZhaoTwo2025,HetenyiLocalized2025} and eigenvalues of the $K_{\mathrm{HN}}'$ matrix with parameters $n=5$, $b=5$, and $c=1$, whose corresponding braiding statistics are illustrated in Figs.~\ref{hnbraiding}(a2)--(e2).
-Similarly, Figs.~\ref{compare}(b1) and \ref{compare}(b2) show the skin modes and eigenvalues of the $K_{\mathrm{HN}}'$ matrix with parameters $n=5$, $b=3$, and $c=1$, whose braiding statistics are illustrated in Figs.~\ref{hnbraiding}(a3)--(e3).
+To furthermore highlight the importance and necessity of SVD in analyzing Toeplitz braiding encoded in asymmetric $K$ matrices, the skin modes and eigenvalues of the $K_{\mathrm{HN}}'$ matrices are shown in Fig.~\ref{compare}.
+Figures~\ref{compare}(a1) and \ref{compare}(a2) display the skin modes~\cite{MartinezNonHermitian2018,yaoEdge2018,yokomizoNonBloch2019,SebastianTopolgical2020,XiaononHermitian2020,helbigGeneralized2020,zhangCorrespondence2020,ZhangObervation2021,LiangDynamic2022,zhangUniversal2022,ZhaoTwo2025,HetenyiLocalized2025} and eigenvalues of the $K_{\mathrm{HN}}'$ matrix with parameters $n=5$, $b=5$, and $c=1$, whose corresponding braiding statistics is illustrated in Figs.~\ref{hnbraiding}(a2)--(e2).
+Similarly, Figs.~\ref{compare}(b1) and \ref{compare}(b2) show the skin modes and eigenvalues of the $K_{\mathrm{HN}}'$ matrix with parameters $n=5$, $b=3$, and $c=1$, whose braiding statistics is illustrated in Figs.~\ref{hnbraiding}(a3)--(e3).
 As seen from these comparisons, the skin modes and eigenvalues of the $K$ matrices of i$BF$ theories with and without Toeplitz braiding exhibit qualitatively similar features.
 Therefore, adopting the singular value decomposition perspective of the $K$ matrices is essential for a complete characterization.

-\subsection{i$BF$ theory with non-Hermitian Su-Schrieffer-Heeger type $K$ matrix}
+\section{i$BF$ theory with non-Hermitian Su-Schrieffer-Heeger type $K$ matrix}